bobheadxi/bobheadxi.github.io/content/_posts/2019-7-25-evaluable-expressions.md

     </figcaption>
 </figure>

-So an idea I had as part of my extension design proposal was to allow users to specify "selections" from other parts of the spec and perform arithmetic on them as values in their alert thresholds.
 This would allow engineers to set a single alert that would alert if 75% of their packs die, for example, without having to use a hardcoded number and overriding thresholds in each instance or environment that uses a different pack configuration.
 The spec would look something like: